 To ensure that GEMS children are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.
-This is covered in GEMS Level 1 Basic Awareness face to face and online training.
+This is covered in GEMS Level 1 Basic Awareness training.

 Abuse and neglect are forms of maltreatment.
 Somebody may abuse or neglect a child by inflicting harm, for example by hitting them, or by failing to act to prevent harm, for example by leaving a small child home alone, or leaving knives or matches within reach of an unattended toddler.
 Abuse may be committed by adult men or women and by other children.